kevinkk525/pms5003_micropython/README.md

 ## Useful tips:
 * Using Events is slower than using the callback (a few ms up to a few hundred ms, depending on how many coroutines are waiting)
-* If you have a slow coroutine as callback and multiple callbacks registered, it will be faster to use Events as callbacks are processed after each other
+* If you have a slow coroutine as callback and multiple callbacks registered, it will be faster to use Events, as callbacks are processed after each other
-* In active mode don't try to publish every frame.
-It is a bit slower than getting every value and some frames get lost anyway
+* In active mode don't try to publish every frame to mqtt.
+It is a bit slower than getting every value and some frames get lost anyway.
+Building an average of every frame is possible.
-* If using passive mode then callbacks can take as long as

 ## Possible problems:
 * setActiveMode / setPassiveMode will wait until device has been woken from sleep as these commands don't wake the device